KSanthanesh/Pop-the-Rose/README.md

   - Play the game with flipped rose image
   - Timer
   - Start Again Button, with confirmation of Restart the game alert message.
   - Once find all the roses the pop up message with Congratulations message and Total Moves.
+Ok Button also their to start the game again (or) they can close the popup window using X mark.
   - Footer

   - [Game Page-Mobile-1](docs/image/game-mobile-1.PNG)